-Rachel Gabara teaches French and Francophone African and Caribbean literature and film.
+Rachel Gabara teaches French and Francophone literature and film.
 She is the author of From Split to Screened Selves: French and Francophone Autobiography in the Third Person (Stanford, 2006) and essays on African film in The Global Auteur: Politics and Philosophy in 21st Century Cinema (Bloomsbury, 2016), Global Art Cinema: New Theories And Histories (Oxford, 2010) and Italian Neorealism and Global Cinema (Wayne State, 2007).
-She is currently working on a book-length study of post-independence African documentary film in relation to the history of French colonial cinema in West and Central Africa, tentatively entitled “Reclaiming Realism: From Documentary Film in Africa to African Documentary Film”.
-Her article on this topic, "War by Documentary," appeared in Romance Notes (55.3, 2015), and “From Ethnography to Essay: Realism, Reflexivity, and African Documentary Film” is forthcoming in A Companion to African Cinema (Wiley-Blackwell, 2018).
+She is currently at work on "Reclaiming Realism: From Documentary Film in Africa to African Documentary Film," a book-length study of documentary film in West and Central Africa based on research supported by the Fulbright Scholar Program, the National Endowment for the Humanities, and the American Philosophical Society.
+She has published two recent articles on this topic; "War by Documentary" appeared in Romance Notes (55.3, 2015), and "From Ethnography to Essay: Realism, Reflexivity, and African Documentary Film" is included in A Companion to African Cinema (Wiley-Blackwell, 2018).